Chapter 8 My Award

 Both the engineer the memo was addressed to, and the National Facsimile Support Centre, experienced fax problems when attempting to send faxes to my business.
 As far as I can tell, the technical officer committed an act of perjury in a legal arbitration process.

 Whether the TIO believed this perjured information or not is irrelevant.
-As administrator to my arbitration, he had a duty of care to give equal attention to my claims and concerns, and this I believe he did not do.
+As administrator to my arbitration he had a duty of care to give equal attention to my claims and concerns, and this I believe he did not do.
 While I mainly did not have evidence to hand in the course of my arbitration, once it did come to hand (months or years afterwards through delayed FOI documents), I brought it to the attention of the TIO and urged him to investigate.
-He therefore has no excuse for not being aware of the unlawful way in which this procedure was conducted and should have convened his own investigations into the matters raised.
+He therefore has no excuse for not being aware of the unlawful way in which this procedure was conducted, and should have convened his own investigations into the matters raised.

 I felt completely shattered, but I had to keep going, I had customers to deal with.
 Six days later, however, nature took over.
 In front of a group of campers, some sixty children and staff, I collapsed.
 An ambulance delivered me to hospital and, at first, it was suspected that I had suffered a heart attack.
 Five days in hospital followed and the final diagnosis was stress.

 On my first day home I received a call from the FHCA project manager.
-He wanted me to know that he was aware things had not turned out quite as I had hoped.
+He wanted me to know that he was aware things hadn’t turned out quite as I had hoped.
 He believed I now had to put it all behind me, get on with my life and show ‘them’ what I could do.

 I was so stunned at this statement that I later forwarded a signed Statutory Declaration of my memory of it to various government ministers.
 I wrote to DMR in Canada for clarification but received no response.
 Tantalising possibilities that went nowhere.
 I was clutching at straws.
 After so many years and such a high cost, it was hard to let go in the face of such a disappointing and unjust result.